 - Enhancing logic and creativity

-Any actions performed by a gamer leads them to reaching specific purposes.
+Any actions performed by a gamer lead them to reach specific purposes.
 They have to explore, plan, and experiment with different approaches to resolve a problem.

 - Hand-eye coordination